epigani/diatom-metaG-metaT-scaling/README.md

 ### abundace tables

 The original MATOU unigene abundance tables can be found in the **metaGT_micro_bacilla.zip** file.
-Before executing the scipts, first extract the abundance tables from zip file into the **data** directory.
+Before executing the scipts, first extract the abundance tables from the zip file into the **data** directory.

 **metaG_micro_bacilla.csv**: abundance table for metagenomics unigenes filtered on the 20-180 μm (micro) size fraction and the diatom (Bacillariophyta) class.
 **metaT_micro_bacilla.csv**: abundance table for metatranscriptomics unigenes filtered on the 20-180 μm (micro) size fraction and the diatom (Bacillariophyta) class.